gboeing/osmnx/docs/source/index.rst

   * Visualize travel distance and travel time with isoline and isochrone maps
   * Calculate and visualize street bearings and orientations

-Examples and demonstrations of these features are in GitHub repo (see below).
+Examples and demonstrations of these features are in the GitHub repo (see below).
 More feature development details are in the `change log`_.